williamyang1991/DualStyleGAN/README.md

 More options can be found via `python style_transfer.py  -h`.

-**Remarks**: The pSp encoder cannot perfectly encode the content image.
-If the style transfer result more consistent with the content image is desired, one may use latent optimization to better fit the content image or using newer StyleGAN encoders.
+**Remarks**: Our trained pSp encoder on Z+ space cannot perfectly encode the content image.
+If the style transfer result more consistent with the content image is desired, one may use latent optimization to better fit the content image or using other StyleGAN encoders.

 ### Artistic Portrait Generation
 Generate random Cartoon face images (Results are saved in the `./output/` folder):